RobinSchmidt/RobsClapStuff/ReadMe.md

   - Automation and state-recall should "just work" without any further ado, i.e. without any code in the plugin class.

-Additonal desiderata:
+Additional desiderata:

   - Automation should be sample-accurate out of the box.
   - The amount of boilerplate code in the actual plugins should be minimal
   - The amount of framework code to make all of that happen should be smallish
-  - The framework code should introduce only minimal computational overhead
+  - The framework code should introduce only minimal computational overhead and size bloat

 I have used the term "framework" here and it sounds like rather big word for the humble stuff that is going on here.
 I tend to use the term framework whenever I deal with some re-usable library code